1990–91 National Division 2

-Rugby, the champions, were promoted to the Courage League National Division One for season 1991–92 along with the runner–up, London Irish.
-Headingley finished last and were relegated to Courage League National Division Three for season 1991–92 as were Richmond who finished one place above them.
+Rugby, the champions, were promoted to the 1991–92 National Division 1 along with the league runner–up, London Irish.
+Headingley finished last and were relegated to the 1991–92 National Division 3 as were Richmond who finished one place above them.
+It was a competitive season with both the promotion and relegation spots going all the way to the last game.